I get commissions for purchases made through links in this post.

 So I thought I'd use this page to cover tools and utilities I've used over the years when building Microsoft-based web solutions.

 This is my primary tool for web development.
-The Microsoft tool has not only become the defacto standard for editors in usabiility and ease-of-use, but has become a breeding ground for add-ons that extend the IDE to become a powerhouse in the programming industry (I didn't even realize that there was a PHP plug-in for Visual Studio...whoa!)
+The Microsoft tool has not only become the defacto standard for editors in usabiility and ease-of-use, but has become a breeding ground for add-ons that extend the IDE to work with other languages like F#, Python, and PHP.

 When I have a small HTML Project or want to create an HTML prototype, I don't need to break out the big VS2xxx IDE.
 I load up WebStorm from JetBrains (this sounds like a commercial).